-Blocks of unavailable time on your schedule are called "blackouts" or "blackout times."
+Blocks of unavailable time or slots on your schedule are called "blackouts" or "blackout times."
 Once you have staff and resources' available vs. unavailable hours set up, you will see blackouts filling unavailable times on the schedule.
 You can adjust blackout times to adjust unavailable hours, which adjusts staff and resources' available hours.

 Blackouts can repeat, such as if a staff member has the same arrival time and breaks every week, or not repeat, such as if a staff member needs to be out for two hours only one afternoon.

-Blackouts work very much like appointments, meaning you can change their times and lengths, make new ones, make repeating ones, cancel them, and apply a repeating change (including a cancelation) to one that already repeats.
+Blackouts work very much like appointments, meaning you can change their times and/or lengths, make new ones, make repeating ones, cancel them, and apply a repeating change (including a cancelation) to one that already repeats.

 If you are not sure how to visualize how blackout times work, think of them as little solid blocks that have to cover up the correct lengths of time on the schedule.
 They can be made longer or shorter for adjustments, or they can be canceled to remove them completely.